Retrospective

-Bioeconomy promotes a knowledge-driven future for sustainable economies.
-It builds on different types of biological innovations.
-New and emerging opportunities are present in agriculture and food systems including regenerative forestry and land/ocean farming, and in agriculture technologies as means to better make use of and better manage natural resources, inputs and productions.
-Indigenous and traditional knowledge has not been a significant focus of the bioeconomy, but has a wealth of opportunity for development according to bioeconomy principles.
-It doubles as an inclusive and sustainable economic model for Indigenous peoples, communities and small holder farmers to create livelihoods not at odds with climate change challenges.
+Innovation in sustainable bioeconomy and agro-food system are key to ending hunger and reducing global inequality.
+The Expert Panel addressed the power of innovation both from traditional knowledge and modern biotechnology and delved into the question how to harness the ideas and knowhow of innovators in all hemispheres.
+New and emerging opportunities are present in agriculture and food systems, and in agriculture technologies as means to better make use of and better manage natural resources, inputs and productions.
+Indigenous and traditional knowledge are getting more attention as a wealth of opportunity for development.
+Bioeconomy doubles as an inclusive and sustainable economic model for Indigenous peoples, communities and small holder farmers to create livelihoods not at odds with climate change challenges.

 Panelists